twitter/algebird/docs/src/main/tut/datatypes/approx/countminsketch.md

 # Count Min Sketch

-Count-min sketch is a probablistic data structure that estimates the frequencies of elements in a data stream.
+Count-min sketch is a probabilistic data structure that estimates the frequencies of elements in a data stream.
 Count-min sketches are somewhat similar to Bloom filters; the main distinction is that Bloom filters represent sets, while count-min sketches represent multisets.
 For more info, see [Wikipedia](https://en.wikipedia.org/wiki/Count%E2%80%93min_sketch).

 In Algebird, count-min sketches are represented as the abstract class `CMS`, along with the `CMSMonoid` class.
 Here's an example usage: